Bird Management at the Airport – Essentials Overview for Airlines Safety & Quality Staff – 1 Day

 Learning Objectives

-Participants to be able to implement a Bird strike management policy, action, and necessary measures to reduce the Bird strike risk to the lowest practicable level.
+Participants are to be able to implement a Bird strike management policy, action, and necessary measures to reduce the Bird strike risk to the lowest practicable level.

-To create check list for Gap analyses.
+To create a checklist for Gap analyses.

 To perform an effective Birdstrike management audits of the airport operators.